comit-network/RFCs/RFC-002-SWAP.md

 ## Description

 This RFC defines the `SWAP` message types for `BAM!` (see [RFC-001](./RFC-001-BAM.md)), using JSON encoding.
-This set of message types facilitates the execution of trustless[¹], cross-ledger atomic swaps of assets as described in [RFC-003](wip).
+This set of message types facilitates the execution cross-ledger atomic swaps of assets.

-This RFC is part of COMIT, an open protocol facilitating trustless cross-blockchain applications.
+This RFC is part of COMIT, an open protocol facilitating trustless[¹] cross-blockchain applications.

 This RFC contains the definition of the following `BAM!` headers:
 - [`alpha_asset`](#alpha_assetbeta_asset)